openvinotoolkit/model_server/docs/model_server_rest_api.md

   "error": <error message>|<string>
 }
 ```
-When operation succeeds HTTP response status code is
+When an operation succeeds HTTP response status code is
   - `201` when config(config file or model version) was reloaded
   - `200` when reload was not required, already applied or OVMS was started in single model mode
-When operation fails another status code is returned.
+When an operation fails another status code is returned.

 Possible messages returned on error:

-- obtaining config file change time failed (file is not exisiting or cannot be accessed):
+- obtaining config file change time failed (file is not existing or cannot be accessed):
 ```JSON
 {
   "error": "Config file not found or cannot open."